 3. Once an entry payment has been received we cannot provide a refund.
 If a payment is disputed by an entrant for any reason, the entrant may be subject to any transaction fees or similar amounts incurred by AFF in connection with the dispute.

-4. You MUST include your physical address either in your entry or in your cover letter.
-Please do not submit a film without giving us your address, which we need for our records.
+4. You MUST include your physical address AND phone number in your entry form or in your cover letter.
+Please do not submit a film without giving us your address, which we need for our records and contact purposes.

-6. Please include in your cover letter if your film was SHOT IN TEXAS (include locations) or made by TEXAS FILMMAKERS.
-We don't want to miss your film!
+6. Please include in your submission package if your film or series was SHOT IN TEXAS (include locations) or made by TEXAS FILMMAKERS.
+We don’t want to miss your film.

 1. AFF has no obligation (other than as stated in these rules or on our website) to disclose any of the following information: i) identities of screeners or judges; ii) notes, feedback, or information relating to the submitted project; and/or iii) details regarding the submission review or selection process.